 Renovating a building opens the doors to new and exciting opportunities and experiences; especially if you are renovating an old building.
-This entire process can be enjoyable – from building a new section if needed to picking out the décor, themes, and furniture e.t.c.
+This entire process can be enjoyable – from building a new section if needed to pick out the décor, themes, and furniture e.t.c.

-While the renovation process may seem easy and quick the last thing you want is the huge spanner in your renovation plans- and that is compliancy.
-In California, there is a certain point at which simple redoing turns into renovation and to renovate a building in this state requires one to adhere to accessibility and energy codes.
+While the renovation process may seem easy and quick the last thing you want is the huge spanner in your renovation plans- and that is compliance.
+In California, there is a certain point at which simple redoing turns into the renovation and to renovate a building in this state requires one to adhere to accessibility and energy codes.

 It would be unwise to not go by these guidelines but the plus is that they are quite simple.
 Here’s what you need to do for your building renovation to be compliant in California;